 - B. "At-Large District" means the geographic area representing all of the Registered Voters of the Tribe. - C. "Ballot" means the piece of paper issued by the Election Board or its designated representative upon which votes are cast in any Tribal Election.
-Ballot includes both Mail-In Ballots and In-Person Ballots. - D. "Burden of proof" for purposes of complaints submitted to the Election Board, means the individual filing the complaint, dispute or challenge must provide sufficient evidence in support of the allegation to prove his or her complaint, dispute or challenge by a preponderance of the evidence. - E. "Candidate" means an individual who is deemed eligible and/or qualified to seek an Elected Office during the course of any Tribal Election. - F. "Complaint" means an Election Challenge, an Election Dispute, a Recount, or any other form of contest or grievance related to any Tribal Election. - G. "Complainant" means a Tribal Member who submits a Complaint to the Election Board. - H. "Contribution" means the donation of money, goods, and/or services in support of a Candidate.
-Contribution does not include volunteer services of a Tribal Member or a non-tribal member in support of a Candidate or any other indication of support or endorsement of a Candidate. - I. "Date of Disclosure" means the deadlines set by the Election Board for a given Election by which an individual seeking elected office shall have taken affirmative act or affirmative acts to Disclose to the Membership a prosecution, conviction, or registration. - J. "Disclose to the Membership" means the act by which an individual seeking elected office or nomination for Tribal Ogema or Tribal Council notifies and informs the Tribe's membership as a whole by posting on the Election Board's website and the Tribe's Official website, that; - 1.
-He or she has any conviction or pending prosecution for any crime involving fraud or misrepresentation; and/or - 2.
-He or she has any conviction within the past 10 years or pending prosecution for any crime listed in the Major Crimes Act (U.S. Stat.
+Ballot includes both Mail-In Ballots and In-Person Ballots. - D. "Burden of proof" for purposes of complaints submitted to the Election Board, means the individual filing the complaint, dispute or challenge must provide sufficient evidence in support of the allegation to prove his or her complaint, dispute or challenge by a preponderance of the evidence. - E. "Candidate" means an individual who is deemed eligible and/or qualified to seek an Elected Office during the course of any Tribal Election. - F. "Complaint" means an Election Challenge, an Election Dispute, a Recount, or any other form of contest or grievance related to any Tribal Election. - G. "Complainant" means a Tribal Member who submits a Complaint to the Election Board. - H. "Contribution" means the donation of money, goods, and or services in support of a Candidate.
+Contribution does not include volunteer services of a Tribal Member or a non-tribal member in support of a Candidate or any other indication of support or endorsement of a Candidate. - I. "Date of Disclosure" means the deadlines set by the Election Board for a given Election by which an individual seeking elected office or nomination for Tribal Ogema or Tribal Council shall have taken affirmative act or affirmative acts to Disclose to the Membership a prosecution, conviction, or registration. - J. "Disclose to the Membership" means the act by which-anindividual seeking elected office or nomination for Tribal Ogema or Tribal Council of publishing, in which-notifiesy and informs the Tribe's membership as a whole through publication in a local newspaper and by posting on the Election Board's website, that; - 1.
+He or she has any conviction or current pending prosecution pending or has any conviction for anya crime involving fraud or misrepresentation; and/or - 2.
+He or she has any conviction within the past 10 years or current pending prosecution pending or has any conviction within the past 10 years for any crime listed in the Major Crimes Act (U.S. Stat.
 Vol 23 Chapter 341) (murder, manslaughter, rape, assault with intent to murder, arson, burglary or larceny); and/or - 3.
-He or she has any conviction within the past 10 years, or pending prosecution for any offense, the victim of which was the Tribe, or any Tribal business, enterprise, department or program; and/or - 4.
-He or she has any conviction or pending prosecution for any offense related to sexual crimes or criminal sexual conduct where the perpetrator was convicted as an adult at the time the crime was committed; or is registered on the list of sex offenders in any jurisdiction.
+He or she has any conviction within the past 10 years, or pending current-prosecution pending or has any conviction within the past ten (10) years for any felony in any jurisdiction, or for any other offense, the victim of which offense was the Tribe, or any Tribal business, enterprise, department or program; and/or - 4.
+He or she has any conviction within the past 10 years, or pending current prosecution pending or has any conviction for any offense related to sexual crimes or criminal sexual conduct where the perpetrator was convicted as an adult at the time the crime was committed; and/or is registered at individual on the list of sex offenders in any jurisdiction as a sexual offender.